 Anna, the girl who lives with us on the boat, helped clear away the dishes.
 She is employed by Ralph as a cook but she is more like one of the family than an employee.
 She’s been here longer than I have.
 Anna’s from Mexico originally but she says she can never go back there and that The World’s End is her home now.
 Ralph and Liza seem to specialise in taking in strays.
 Maybe they should get themselves a puppy instead.
 It would be a lot less hassle and they don’t live so long.

 “You know the only thing Ralph wants is for you two to get along,” Liza told me somewhat coldly as Anna disappeared back to the galley with an armful of dirty dishes.

 “You sure about that?”

-Liza brushed crumbs from the surface of the table with her hand, pausing as Anna came back.
-Instantly sensing something was up, Anna obediently vanished again and Liza sighed.
+Liza brushed crumbs from the surface of the table.
+Anna came back and, sensing something was up, obediently vanished again.
+Liza sighed.

 “Oh come on Tom, we all used to get by together.
 Why can’t you two just hold a truce?
 I don’t understand what’s changed.”

 I shrugged.
 Sometimes it’s just easier to push people away than to risk getting attached to them.
 Getting attached to people is definitely a bad thing.
 You could say I was attached to my parents and look what happened to them.